RannarZ/Web-application-development/README.md

 # Web-application-development
-This is homeworks for Oskar, Rannar and Philip
+These are homeworks for Oskar, Rannar and Philip